Outcome statement

 - provide workers with guidance and training on how to respond to traumatic and emergency events and any other hazardous situations.
 Make sure training helps workers to manage their own health and the health of people receiving care.
 Make sure training meets the needs of workers (Outcome 2.9).

 - match training needs to the type of service.
-For example, training in home care could include how to do manual tasks safely when assisting with personal care, cooking or cleaning.
-Make sure workers know their responsibilities* to identify and report any concerns they have to the provider.
-The guidance for Outcomes 2.4 and 2.5 has more information on managing risks and incidents in home care.
+For example, training in aged care services delivered in a home or community setting could include how to do manual tasks safely when assisting with personal care, cooking or cleaning.
+Make sure workers know their responsibilities to identify and report any concerns they have to the provider.
+The guidance for Outcomes 2.4 and 2.5 has more information on managing risks and incidents in aged care services delivered in a home or community setting.

 - put in place incentives for workers to promote a safe working environment.
 For example, recognise quality and safe work that meets the needs of older people and workers.
 This can also help to make sure workers are satisfied in their role and receive the support they need.
 This can help minimise stuff turnover.